-The Defense Department has announced that per diem rates for military travel will increase for fiscal 2020, which runs from Oct.
-1, 2019, to Sept.
-30, 2020.
+The Defense Department has announced that per diem rates for military travel will remain go up slightly for fiscal 2022, which runs from Oct.
+1, 2021, to Sept.
+30, 2022.

 Per diem rates limit how much you can be reimbursed for meals and lodging.
 The per diem rate is also used to determine the Temporary Lodging Expense (TLE) rate.